 Temporary Relief at Home

 Until you can seek a professional diagnosis and treatment, Dr. Fondriest recommends trying these home remedies to relieve your aching, popping jaw;

 - Bring the Heat—Warmth is an excellent muscle relaxer.
 When your jaw and face muscles are tense and in pain, you can help them relax by applying a heating pad or hot water bottle to one or both sides of your jaw.
 Be sure it isn’t too hot, or you’ll risk burning the sensitive skin on your face.

 - Be Cool—It’s not contradictory; heat relaxes muscles, but cold can often offer quick pain relief.
 You can alternate hot and cold so that you can enjoy the best of both muscle relaxation and pain relief.

-- Treat Yourself to a Massage—The benefits of a massage are two-fold; the relaxation will alleviate excessive stress, a common contributor to TMJ disorder, and massaging your neck, back, and jaw muscles will help directly ease the tension related to the discomfort.
+- Treat Yourself to a Massage—The benefits of a massage are two-fold; the relaxation will alleviate excessive stress, a common contributor to TMJ, and massaging your neck, back, and jaw muscles will help directly ease the tension related to the discomfort.

 Do You have a Popping Jaw or worse?